-In everything give thanks, for this is the will of God in Christ Jesus toward you.
-(1 Thessalonians 5:18).
+“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.” — 1 Thessalonians 516-:18 (ESV)

 Give thanks for everything?
 That didn’t leave much room to grumble and complain, did it?
 And over a dumb thing like a pigeon!!
 So I thanked God for that dove, and then I remembered how happy I always am to see other wildlife.
 Was the pigeon really any different?

 And you know, all at once I found all kinds of things to be grateful for!

 - I’m thankful that I live in a peaceful, quiet place.